-110. Freshman Portfolio (0 sem. hrs.).
 Freshman will create a portfolio that will contain copies of their reflections on performances and production, and the creation of professional resumes, etc. Students will maintain their portfolio throughout their tenure at Heidelberg as a Theater major.
 (Spring)

-150. Introduction to the Theatre (F) (3 sem. hrs.).
-Understanding the theatre's nature and historical significance
+150. Introduction to the Theatre (F) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
+Understanding the theatre's nature and historical significance as well as the contributions of playwright, director, actor, designer and critic.
+Student preparation includes attending plays.
+(Fall, Spring)